 The lone distinction between the MACP degree and the Master of Science in Counseling Psychology (MSCP) degree is the difference in research emphasis.
-Students pursuing the MACP degree will take one research course and will not be required to complete a research project and thesis.
+Students pursuing the MACP degree will take one research project and thesis.

 Courses are completed over five non-traditional, accelerated semesters in approximately two years.
 The courses (modules) are completed sequentially to allow focused study on one subject area at a time.
 During the first four semesters, half of the courses will meet one night a week for a four-hour session.
 For all other courses, the class sessions will occur over intensive weekend courses that meet Friday Evenings for four hours and all day Saturday for eight hours.
 Extensive study, including reading, assignments, and other class-related activities will occur outside the classroom in preparation for participative learning experiences during class hours.